 Second, there are hills everywhere.
 Coupled with a heavy wet snow that turns to ice, the roads become extremely dangerous, experienced snow driver or not.
 A few years ago a bus went down a hill and wound up hanging over the edge of the highway.

 If you’re able to work from home and don’t need to drive, you work from home.
 Microsoft’s campus was running on limited services for a few days so most people stayed home.
 I wouldn’t have even been able to get out of my driveway if I had wanted to leave.
 There was a foot and a half of snow and I’m in a BMW sports car which means low clearance.
 It took hours to dig out of my extremely long driveway when the snow finally stopped.

 Shop Gingham Pants

 Shop Red Sweaters

-So, fully prepared for a few work from home days, Ryan and I got cozy and kept warm and tried to enjoy how pretty and quiet the snow makes everything.
+So, fully prepared for a few work from home days, I got cozy and kept warm and tried to enjoy how pretty and quiet the snow makes everything.
 That included me running outside to take outfit photos because why not!
-We do miss snowy winters (November/December) in Eastern Washington but snow in February in Seattle….no thank you.
+I do miss snowy winters (November/December) in Eastern Washington but snow in February in Seattle….no thank you.
 I am so ready for spring to be here.

 There is a garden that needs digging and so many trees around our yard that now need to be cut down because the weight of the snow broke them.
 We have a busy few months ahead, and I’m glad the days are getting longer but it doesn’t look like winter will be ending soon if my weather app is anything to go by (and here’s to hoping it isn’t.)